Spicy Red Pepper, Goat Cheese, Olive, and Arugula Pizza

 - Scrape the dough onto a well-floured counter top and knead the dough for three minutes.
 It should come together quickly.
 Dust the dough with flour as needed (sometimes I will have to do this 2 to 3 times, depending on humidity levels) – it should be slightly tacky, but should not be sticking to your counter top.
 After three minutes, the dough should be smooth, elastic, and tacky.
 Lightly grease a large mixing bowl with olive oil, and place the dough into the bowl.

 - Cover the bowl tightly with a plastic wrap and allow the dough to rise in a warm, dry area of your kitchen for 1 hour, or until the dough has doubled in size.
-If your kitchen is very cold, one great tip that I do all the time is to heat a large heatproof measuring cup of water in the microwave for 2-3 minutes.
+If your kitchen is very cold, one great tip that I do all the time is to heat a large heatproof measuring cup of water in the microwave for 2 to 3 minutes.
 This creates a nice warm environment and I’ll immediately remove the cup and place the bowl with the dough in the microwave until it has risen.

-- If you’re serving two pizzas at once, do not add the arugula to the pizza and instead, place the pizza on a separate baking sheet while you prepare the second pizza.
+- If you are serving two pizzas at once, do not add the arugula to the pizza and instead, place the pizza on a separate baking sheet while you prepare the second pizza.
 In the last few minutes of cooking, place the prepared pizza into the oven (on a rack below the pizza stone) so that it is extra hot for serving.
 Top both pizzas with arugula and truffle oil if using, just before serving.

-- If not serving the two pizzas at once, I recommend serving one pizza fresh out of the oven, keeping the oven hot, and preparing the second pizza after you have gone through the first one!
+- If you are not serving the two pizzas at once, I recommend serving one pizza fresh out of the oven, keeping the oven hot, and preparing the second pizza after you have gone through the first one!
 It requires a bit more work this way and the pizza will taste great either way, but it is at its prime within minutes out of the oven!